duld/angular_complete_guide/notes.md

 * __Q)__ What is the purpose of the naming convention employed?
 What are the considerations and assumptions being made?
 * __Q)__ What does a project look like that makes use of many components?

+## Typescript

+Typescript is a superset of Javascript.
+It is fully capable of anything that can be done in Javascript with some additional features; Types, Classes and Interfaces for example.
+Typescript is meant to be compiled to JavaScript.